Richard Tice: Television presenter

 Tice was a television presenter for TalkTV before moving to GB News in September 2023.

 Political career

 Conservative Party

 Before joining the Brexit Party, Tice was a donor and member of the Conservative Party for most of his adult life.
 Tice wrote a 2008 report for the think tank Reform called "Academies: A model education?".
 In 2017, he co-wrote a pamphlet for the think tank UK 2020, "Timebomb: how the university cartel is failing Britain's students", which included recommendations on how to expand two-year degrees.
 He produced a follow-up report on student finances called "Defusing the debt timebomb" which he sent to the then-Chancellor of the Exchequer, Philip Hammond.

-In a May 2018 article on the ConservativeHome website, Tice argued for the importance of expanding the availability of homes for people on lower incomes and how this could be achieved more effectively.
+In a May 2018 article on the website ConservativeHome, Tice argued for the importance of expanding the availability of homes for people on lower incomes and how this could be achieved more effectively.
 He felt that crime could also be reduced if housing was better managed.